Lectionary Bible Studies and Sermons

 v10.
 It was on this island, on the "Lord's Day" (Sunday), while John was at prayer, that he heard the Lord Jesus speak and saw his glory.

 v11.
-Jesus instructed him to write down his experience.
-For John, his book is not just his own reflections, but a prophetic revelation.
+Jesus instructed John to write down his experience, so his book is not just his own reflections, but a prophetic revelation.

 v13.
 Amid the lampstands stands the Son of Man.
-He is the glorious Son of Man from Daniel, Daniel 7:13.
+He is the glorious Son of Man from Daniel, Dan.7:13.
 His dress too is glorious; it could be priestly garb or royal garb, but whatever, it is impressive.

 v14.
-His hair is white like the Ancient of Days - dignified and wise.
+His hair is white like that of the Ancient of Days - dignified and wise.
 Yet, he is not aged and devoid of power, for his eyes flash with energy.

 v15.
 His feet are metallic and strong and his voice, the voice of God himself, Ezk.43:2.
 This king will stand forever.

 v16.
 In his hands he holds seven stars representing the seven churches.
 He holds them, protecting them, uplifting them.
 Out of his mouth comes a sword, a word of judgment, a word critical of his people, but also a word of devastating power against those that would harm his church.
-His face shines in radiance, the radiance of the presence of God.
+His face shines in radiance, the radiance of God's presence.

 v17-18.
 The vision is so powerful it drives John to the ground.
 But, then comes the gentle touch of the master to lift him up.
 Who then has John witnessed?
 He is the "First and Last", the Alpha and Omega, he is the Lord almighty.
 He is the resurrected one, the living one.
 He is the one who has authority over death and over the place of the dead (Hades).
 He is the life-giver.
 He is Jesus our Lord.